COOKIE POLICY

 You may receive marketing communications from us if you have requested information from us or purchased goods or services from us and you have not opted out of receiving that marketing.
 You may also receive such marketing communications from us if you have consented to it.

 You have the right to opt out of receiving marketing communications at any time.
-Please contact us if you wish to do or elect to unsubscribe directly.
+Please contact us if you wish to elect to unsubscribe directly.

 Change of purpose